Mugger crocodile: In culture

 The Sanskrit word मकर (makara) refers to the crocodile and a mythical crocodile-like animal.
 The Hindi word for crocodile is मगर (magar).
 In English language, both names mugger and magar were used around the turn of the 20th century.
 The names 'marsh crocodile' and 'broad-snouted crocodile' have been used since the late 1930s.

 The crocodile is acknowledged as the prototype of the makara and symbolises both the fructifying and the destructive powers of the rivers.
 It is the animal vehicle of the Vedic deity Varuna and of several nature spirits called yakshas.
 In Hindu mythology, it represents virility as a vehicle of Ganga and as an emblem of Kamadeva.
 A stone carving of a mugger crocodile was part of a beam of a gateway to the Bharhut Stupa built around 100 BC.

 The traditional biography of the Indian saint Adi Shankara includes an incident where he is grabbed by a crocodile in the Kaladi river, which releases him only after his mother reluctantly let him choose the ascetic path of a Sannyasa.
-The Muslim saint Pīr Mango is said to have taken care of crocodiles and created a stream to trickle out of a rock near Karachi in the 13th century.
+The Muslim saint Pir Mangho is said to have taken care of crocodiles and created a stream to trickle out of a rock near Karachi in the 13th century.
 This place was later walled around, and about 40 mugger crocodiles were kept in the reservoir called Magar Talao in the 1870s; they were fed by both Hindu and Muslim pilgrims.
 Mugger crocodiles have also been kept in tanks near Hindu temples built in the vicinity of rivers; these crocodiles are considered sacred.
 In the early 20th century, young married women fed the crocodiles in Khan Jahan Ali's Tank in Jessore in the hope of being blessed with children.

 Vasava, Gamit and Chodhri tribes in Gujarat worship the crocodile god Mogra Dev asking for children, good crops and milk yield of their cows.
 They carve wooden statues symbolising Mogra Dev and mount them on poles.
 Their offerings during the installation ceremony include rice, milk, wine, heart and liver of a chicken, and a mixture of vermillion, oil and coconut fibres.
 Fatal attacks of mugger crocodiles on humans were documented in Gujarat and Maharashtra, but they rarely consumed the victims who died of drowning.

 A fable from the Jataka tales of Buddhist traditions features a clever monkey outwitting a crocodile.
 Three folktales feature crocodiles and jackals.
 A mugger crocodile is one of the characters in The Undertakers, a chapter of The Second Jungle Book.
 The children's book Adventures of a Nepali Frog features the character Mugger, the crocodile who lives by the Rapti River in Chitwan National Park.